a1exander81/SuikoSui/README.md

 # projectwebsite

-This is a token project on Sui Chain
+This is a token project on Sui Chain# suiko